ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 an error message explaining the problem.

-Once a module is loaded, you can access its functions by typing the name of the module, a dot, and then the name of the function.
+Once a module is loaded, you can access its functions by typing the name of the module, a dot `.`, and then the name of the function.
 For instance, to use the `round` function provided by NumPy:

 ```{code-cell}